 Hawaii has all types of accommodations.
 From hotels to B&Bs, boutique accommodations, and apartments.
 If you're drawn to areas that are more touristy, you may prefer the beaches of Waikiki for resorts, or resorts on the Big Island or Kauai.

 Below are recommended accommodations from our solo female community.
-For all other accommodation, click on the link below.
+For all other accommodations, click on the link below.

 In Honolulu, this 4-star hotel is only one block from Waikiki Beach.
 The staff are really friendly and welcoming.
 There’s an outdoor pool with a stunning view of Diamond Head, yoga classes, free filtered water and coffee in the lobby, as well as an onsite restaurant, and a gym.